MobiSense/Ziggo-Device/README.md

 Please refer to [required.md](docs/required.md)  to  get prepared.

-After that, please refer to [getting_started.md](docs/getting-started.md) for the build and run a single ZIGGO TSNPerf.
+After that, please refer to [getting_started.md](docs/getting-started.md) for the build and run a single ZIGGO Device.

 ## System Design